Złotów: History

 In 1919, it was decided that the eastern part of the Flatow district would be ceded to Poland and the western part of the district, including the town of Flatow would remain in Germany.
 This caused huge protests from the large Polish minority of the town (approx. 12%) and the surrounding rural lands.
 From 1922 until 1938, Flatow was part of the newly formed Province of Grenzmark Posen-West Prussia inside Germany.
 When this province was dissolved on 1 October 1938, Flatow was integrated into the Province of Pomerania.
 Despite this, the town became the seat of local branches of the Union of Poles in Germany and the Polish-Catholic School Society.
 Local Poles managed to establish a Polish school, preschool, library and the Sparta Złotów football club (multi-section club after the war).
 Polish press was still issued in the town.
 The Polish school was devastated by the Germans in the 1930s, and the local synagogue was destroyed during the Kristallnacht in 1938.
 In 1939, shortly before the invasion of Poland, local Polish activists and teachers were arrested and later imprisoned in Nazi concentration camps.
-In the last months of World War II, the town was captured by Polish troops in the Battle of Złotów on 31 January 1945 and was finally reintegrated with Poland.
+During World War II, the Polish resistance conducted espionage of German activity in the town.
+In the last months of the war, the town was captured by Polish troops in the Battle of Złotów on 31 January 1945 and was finally reintegrated with Poland.

 After World War II, the redrawn borders forced upon Germany and Poland by the Soviet Union in the Potsdam Agreement placed the town, once again, inside Poland.
 Its first post-war mayor was Jan Kocik, leading pre-war Polish activist in Złotów, who was imprisoned by the Germans in the Sachsenhausen concentration camp during the war.
 Already in 1945, new Polish schools were founded, and both the Sparta Złotów sports club and the "Cecylia" choir resumed their activities.
 The Culture Center was established in 1946 and the Municipal Library in 1947.
 In 1957, the only monument in Poland to Piast the Wheelwright, the semi-legendary founder of the Piast dynasty, was unveiled in Złotów.
 In 1961 the Regional Museum was established.
+From 1975 to 1998, it was administratively located in the Piła Voivodeship.